Special Educational Needs & Disabilities (SEND)

 - SEND Information Report - this report is for current and prospective parents, carers and families and outlines our provision for supporting students with identified Special Educational Needs and Disabilities.

 - SEND Policy - this reflects statutory requirements in terms of how the school aims to meet the needs of students with SEND.
 Please also see Covid-19 addendum.

 - Disability and Accessibility Plan - This reflects how at Churchill we ensure access to the curriculum for pupils with a disability and how we are working to improve access to the physical environment of the school.

-- North Somerset Support Group - Supportive Parents supports parents, children and young people with Special Education Needs & Disability (SEND)
+- North Somerset Support Group - SAY (SEND and You) supports parents, children and young people with Special Education Needs & Disability (SEND)